 I've mantained classes and namespaces naming in order to let your test compile in the actual NH test project without (hopefully) changing anything on it.
 Next steps will be

-Please note that all the code should be located in a NHSpecificTest folder's subfolder named like the Jira entry you submitted (for example, NH1234).
-So, once you've created the issue, you should do a little refactoring work to modify your test's folder and namespaces.
+Please note that all the code should be located in a NHSpecificTest folder's subfolder named like the GitHub issue or PR you submitted (for example, GH1234).
+So, once you've created the issue or PR, you should do a little refactoring work to modify your test's folder and namespaces.